-Vegan lifestyle company PlantX is opening a store in Hillcrest, San Diego.
+Vegan lifestyle company PlantX has opened its first brick-and-mortar store in Canada.

-Founded in February of this year by vegan entrepreneur Sean Dollinger, the Vancouver-based PlantX—dubbed the “vegan Amazon”—currently stocks plant-based grocery items on its website.
+Vegan entrepreneur Sean Dollinger founded the Vancouver-based PlantX—dubbed the “vegan Amazon”—in February 2020.
+It stocks plant-based grocery items on its website.
 It also offers meal delivery options, house plants, recipes, and even a vegan restaurant locator.

 The new store will offer a curated selection of plant-based products familiar to its existing, online customer base.
 These include ambient, refrigerated, and frozen plant-based foods.
 A rotating selection of ready-meals developed by L.A. chef Greg Drusinksy will also be available.
 All pre-prepared dishes will be available both for delivery and as grab-and-go meals.

-Vitamins and supplements, cosmetics, new private label products, and PlantX-branded water will also be available from the new store.
+Vitamins and supplements, cosmetics, and PlantX-branded products will also be available from the new store.
 It will feature an interactive recipe kiosk, a plant-based education center, and a coffee shop.

 “The idea is for the San Diego location to help further that community vibe we have been creating online,” Alexandra Hoffman, PlantX’s Chief Marketing Officer, said in a statement.